apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/tools.md

     $ /path/to/cordova-blackberry-webworks/bin/create /path/to/my_new_project com.example.project_name ProjectName
     $ /path/to/cordova-blackberry-webworks/bin/create.bat /path/to/my_new_project com.example.project_name ProjectName

-__NOTE:__ The BlackBerry platform ignores the package name placeholder (`com.example.project_name`), but it's still required for use by cross-platform tools.
+__NOTE__: The BlackBerry platform ignores the package name placeholder (`com.example.project_name`), but it's still required for use by cross-platform tools.